QR

 - Band

-posters with QR Codes that link directly to iTunes to buy their music
+posters with QR Codes that link directly to iTunes to buy their music and/or to more info and location of their live shows.

 - Street